Generalized cohomology theories for algebraic stacks: Lisse extensions

-is taken to be the definition of the Voevodsky motive of $\sX$.
+is taken to be the definition of the Voevodsky motive of $\sX$ in \cite[Def.~2.17]{HoskinsPepinLehalleur}.
 Combining Theorems~\ref{thm:0gb0111} and \ref{thm:bosy1}, we find that for exhaustive stacks, all existing constructions of the motive or motivic homotopy type agree.
-For example, this applies to moduli stacks of vector bundles on curves (see \cite[Thm.~3.2]{HoskinsPepinLehalleur}). \end{rem}
+For example, this applies to moduli stacks of vector bundles on curves (see \cite[Thm.~3.2]{HoskinsPepinLehalleur}).
+Compare the étale-local comparison of \cite[Prop.~A.7]{HoskinsPepinLehalleur}. \end{rem}

 \changelocaltocdepth{1}